Pharaoh Hound

 About the Pharaoh Hound

-Standing 21 to 25 inches tall and weighing 45 to 55 pounds, the Pharaoh Hound is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 21 to 25 inches tall and weighing 45 to 55 pounds, the Pharaoh Hound is a medium-sized dog.
+The only breed that visibly blushes; when excited or happy, their nose and ears glow with a deep rosy color as blood rushes to the surface.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview